 Brow lift surgery Before and Afters

 Dr. Green speaks, lectures, and teaches and is constantly taking high quality photographs of our patients for these purposes.
 While Dr. Green take’s great pride in the product of his work the majority of Dr. Green’s photo galleries are maintained in the office and are available to all our potential patients for review.
-Below are a few great examples of our patients after brow lift surgery.

 Mini Brow Lift (Transfollicular Brow Lift)